JoabMendes/seed/docs/index.rst

     seed release --major  # A major version pump (i.e. 1.0.0) seed release          # Equivalent to seed release --bug

+    # If you just want to create the package files without uploading them to pypi.org,
+    # add the --no-upload flag to you release command.

     # More details about how to perform releases
     seed help release

 Packages with existing releases
 ----------------------------------